The D.C. Government Wants to Hire You

 If you come in with an accounting degree or a business degree, you’ll find agencies have a real need for help managing and balancing their budgets.

 Data is huge here.
-Everything has to be measured and reported on.
+We measure and report.
 We have key performance indicators we need to set and meet.
 If you can come in and make sense of all this data, there is a place for you here.”

 On Culture and Growth